Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: More fits based on EFT

 \section{More fits based on EFT}

-The EFT analysis of the $Z_c$ channel in Section \ref{sec:comparison} was based on four fits listed in Subsec.~\ref{subsec:fits}.
+The EFT analysis of the $Z_c$ channel in Sec.~\ref{sec:comparison} was based on four fits listed in Sec.~\ref{subsec:fits}.

 In addition, we also performed several variations of Fit3 with the same central value and artificially reduced errors on our energy levels above $E_{\mathrm{cm}}=\SI{4050}{MeV}$.
-They involve the 4 fitted lattice points (green squares in Figs.~\ref{fig:our_P0-P1}, \ref{fig:our-CLQCD-HSC} and \ref{fig:our-CLQCD-HSC+Fit3}) with uncertainties artificially lowered by a factor of 2, 7 and 10.
+They involve the four fitted lattice points (green squares in Figs.~\ref{fig:our_P0-P1}, \ref{fig:our-CLQCD-HSC} and \ref{fig:our-CLQCD-HSC+Fit3}) with uncertainties artificially lowered by a factor of 2, 7 and 10.
 Their results show qualitatively similar behavior to Fit3.
 With more artificially enhanced precision, we can make the following general observations.
-We obtain \begin{itemize}[noitemsep,nolistsep] \item slightly larger $\chi^2/N_{\textrm{dof}}$; \item better replication of our lattice energy points; \item a smaller, but still present, peak of the predicted $D\bar D^*$ line shapes; \item a more significant difference in specific fitted parameters compared to Fit1, Fit2 and Fit4. \end{itemize} All those fits (together with Fit3) reproduce the $J/\psi\pi$ line shapes very similarly to other fits.
+We obtain \begin{itemize}[noitemsep,nolistsep] \item a slightly larger $\chi^2/N_{\textrm{dof}}$; \item better replication of our lattice energy points; \item a smaller, but still present, peak of the predicted $D\bar D^*$ line shapes; \item a more significant difference in specific fitted parameters compared to Fit1, Fit2 and Fit4. \end{itemize} All those fits (together with Fit3) reproduce the $J/\psi\pi$ line shapes very similarly to other fits.

 We also performed variations of Fit3, where the central value of four mentioned higher-lying lattice levels vary within their original uncertainties, while the error is artificially reduced by a factor of four.
 A variation of such a fit (Fit5) represented in Fig.~\ref{fig:Fit5} reproduces such energy levels, and there is no qualitative change in the reproduction of experimental data or location of $Z_c$ poles in Table~\ref{tab:Fit5}.